 THE TECHNIQUE OF ENLIGHTENMENT INTENSIVE

-After the emotional identification and intention, we should enter the state of openness for direct experience.
-If that experience happens, great.
-If not, then we should be aware of the contents of our mind that appear as a consequence of the intention to experience our object directly.
-What follows is the phase of detailed communication about mental content that appears as a consequence of emotional identification with the object and intention to experience the object directly.
-If we are performing this meditation on the course or in the pair with other person, we have to communicate contents of our mind to our partner.
-Then we have to identify again with the object, have the intention to experience it directly, be in the state of openness and communicate contents of our mind to our partner.
-This process is repeated over and over, until direct experience happens.
-If we perform this technique on our own, we have to recognize contents of mind that appears as the consequence of intention and then continue with the first and second phase.
-When we work on our own, then we cannot communicate, which will not prevent direct experience from happening - it can only make the period of meditation longer.
+After we do all four phases of the Intensive technique, we repeat the whole process over and over, as long as we are the active partner and until direct experience happens.
+We have to identify again with the object, have an intention to experience it directly, be in the state of openness and communicate the contents of our mind to our passive partner.
+If we perform this technique on our own, in the so-called "solo meditation," we have to recognize what appears in our mind as the consequence of intention and then continue with the first and second phase, without the communication.
+If we apply the technique on our own, outside the Intensive retreat, then we cannot communicate, but this will not prevent the direct experience from happening - it can only make the meditation period longer.

-If we prepare terrain for direct experience in this way, chances are great that it will happen in a relatively short period or time.
-However, since this technique can only prepare terrain, there are no guarantees that mystical experience will happen.
-That is why, together with using this technique, we need to have a noble cause for such experience.
-State of unselfish love towards another human being can be such a cause.
+If we prepare the terrain for direct experience in this way, the chances are high that it will happen in a relatively short time.
+However, since this technique is only a means of preparation, there are no guarantees that mystical experience will occur.
+We cannot provoke it, so it either happens or not, according to the will of the Spirit itself.
+What might be of help here is having a noble cause for such an experience.
+A state of unselfish love towards another human being can be such a cause.
 Then, with the mercy of God, we may enter the state of oneness with our object.
-When direct experience happens, when it’s recognized an accepted, we have to work on it’s grounding and presenting in our every day life.
+When direct experience happens, when it is recognized and accepted, we have to work on its grounding and presentation in our everyday lives.